subbuguru/USACO/README.md

 # USACO
-My usage problems for use on GitHub code spaces
+My usaco problems for use on GitHub code spaces